Country Living

 • Emergency response times may take longer than expected (Sheriff, Fire Department, EMS).

-• Be aware of any easements that may be on your property or going to your property.
-There may be an easement needed if you access your property across property belonging to others.
+• Be aware of any easements that are on your property or that are used to access your property.
+An easement would be needed if you access your property using property belonging to others.

-• Make sure you know what type of road maintenance to expect and who will provide that maintenance.
-You may be responsible for some of the costs associated with maintaining the road.
+• Make sure you know what types of road maintenance to expect and who will provide that maintenance.
+You may be responsible for costs associated with maintaining the road.

 • A school bus may not travel to your exact location.
-You may need to drive your child to the nearest bus stop.
+You may need to drive to the nearest bus stop.

 Inclement Weather